Family frustrated over lack of report on fatal plane crash

 Family members of Feras Freitekh have been hoping the report would debunk claims he was suicidal and crashed the plane on purpose during a training flight.

 It's not clear why the FBI has not completed its report on the October 2016 crash in East Hartford.
-Messages were left Friday with FBI officials.
+An FBI spokesman declined to comment Friday.

 Freitekh's instructor, Arian Prevalla, told officials Freitekh was a disgruntled student who was suicidal and crashed the plane on purpose as they argued.